Richard Trevithick: Legacy

-The Trevithick Society, a successor to industrial archaeology organizations that were initially formed to rescue the Levant winding engine from being scrapped, was named in honor of Richard Trevithick.
+The Trevithick Society, a successor to industrial archaeology organisations that were initially formed to rescue the Levant winding engine from being scrapped, was named in honor of Richard Trevithick.
 They publish a newsletter, a journal and many books on Cornish engines, the mining industry, engineers, and other industrial archaeological topics.

 The active Trevithick Society is not to be confused with the former Trevithick Trust, registered by the Charity Commission in 1994 and removed (ceased to exist) in 2006.
 The Trevithick Trust attracted grants and did work at various sites in Cornwall, including King Edward Mine.

 There is also a street named after Trevithick in Merthyr Tydfil.

 Richard Trevithick is celebrated in Camborne, Cornwall on Trevithick Day which is held annually on the last Saturday in April.
 The day is a community festival with steam engines from all over the UK attending.
 Towards the end of the day they parade through the streets of Camborne and steam past a statue of Richard Trevithick outside the Passmore Edwards building.

 Harry Turtledove's alternate history short story "The Iron Elephant" has a character named Richard Trevithick inventing a steam engine in 1782 and subsequently racing a woolly mammoth-drawn train that it would in time come to supplant.
 The character was born sometime before 1771, and is American rather than British, indicating he is an analog, rather than the historical figure.

-The greatest legacy of Trevithick, of course, is that he set into motion the railway age, and proved that high pressure steam engines were the way forward from low pressure engines.
-After him came George and Robert Stephenson who created viable locomotives and commercially viable railways, but they only built on what Trevithick laid down before them.